wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 ---
 description: >-
-  With CFWheels, writing automated tests for your application is part of the development lifecycle itself, and running the tests is as simple as clicking a link.
+  With Wheels, writing automated tests for your application is part of the development lifecycle itself, and running the tests is as simple as clicking a link.
 ---